 The company is incredibly thankful to the U.S. government for realizing the essentiality of boosting domestic production of N95 and surgical face masks and offering the grant it needs to do just that.
 Lydall also wants to congratulate the state of New Hampshire and the city of Rochester on this investment and are thankful for their collaboration and partnership.

 With the implementation of these two new production lines, Lydall’s New Hampshire facility will be the largest for meltblown filtration media production in the United States and a center of excellence for advanced filtration media innovation.
-To add to the wider need for better air quality beyond COVID-19, Lydall’s innovation team is working on developing new carbon-based, high-efficiency media for MERV-, HEPA- and ULPA-grade filters for hospitals, airplanes, restaurants, office buildings, and other public spaces.
+To add to the wider need for better air quality beyond COVID-19, Lydall’s innovation team is working on developing new carbon-based, high-efficiency media for MERV-, HEPA- and ULPA-grade filters for hospitals, airplanes, restaurants management, office buildings, and other public spaces.
 Lydall hopes to generate new jobs to support the increase in production.

 This contract is a product of the ongoing partnership between the Department of Defense and the Department of Health and Human Services, headed by the Department’s Joint Acquisition Task Force and funded via the Coronavirus Aid, Relief, and Economic Security (CARES) Act.